Papal Audience Tickets - How to score your FREE tickets!

 Tickets are required to attend any Papal Audience or Papal Mass.

-There are other times you can see Pope Francis that do not require tickets, such as during the Angelus.
+There are other times you can see Pope Francis that do not require tickets, such as during the Angelus (see video below).

 Papal Mass and Papal AudienceTickets are pretty easy to request.

-I'll cover how to do that on this page.
+On this page, I'll cover how to do that with the least amount of stress.

 How Easy is it to get Papal Audience tickets and Papal Mass tickets?